calevans/TickTalk/README.md

 # Tick Talk
 This repo contains the source code from the Nomad PHP Lightning Talk "Tick Talk" by Cal Evans.

+The program you are about to run, loads in the text of the poem "Xanadu".
+It then goes letter by letter guessing and re-guessing until it gets the letter correct.
+It then moves to the next letter until it has completely guessed all the letters in the poem.
+(We give it CRFLs for free).
+In this way, it is a very poor implementation of the idea [The Infinite Money Therom](https://en.wikipedia.org/wiki/Infinite_monkey_theorem).

+## But...WHY?
+I needed something that:

+- Would run for a long time
+- I could loop.
+- I could gather stats on

+This idea fits the bill.
+It serves absolutely no other purpose other than to illustrate the new feature of PHP 7.1

 ## Files
 - **Dockerfile**
-The docker file you need to build PHP 7.1 If you alreayd have PHP 7.1 built, you can safely ignore this
+The docker file you need to build PHP 7.1 If you already have PHP 7.1 built, you can safely ignore this
 - **sigtest.php**
-The main test file. run this file using PHP 7.1 in one window and open another window in the same machine to send signals from.
+The main test file.
+Run this file using PHP 7.1 in one terminal session and open another terminal session connected the same machine or container to send signals from.
 - **text.txt**
 The source of the poem [Xanadu](https://www.poetryfoundation.org/poems-and-poets/poems/detail/43991) by Samuel Taylor Coleridge.
 - **sendsig.sh**